Thinking about making a trip out to Busch Gardens Tampa Bay anytime soon?

 This event is included with park admission and is similar to the Epcot Food and Wine Festival.

 Experience the terrifying roller coasters at night and party with other Hipsters as DJs play your favorite tunes throughout the night.

 This summertime event is included with your park admission.

 Howl-O-Scream (September and October)

 The Dark Continent inspired theme park transforms into a terrifying, bone-chilling event where you’ll scream your way through the park.

-Christmas Town (November and December)
+Christmas Town at Busch Gardens (November and December)

 Christmas treats, Santa’s house, Rudolph and more can be found in this annual Winter Wonderland experience right in the heart of Tampa Bay.